QA Report Template: How to Document a Visual Testing Session

 Every finding needs four things:

 1. An annotated screenshot.
 The engineer fixing the bug should be able to open your report and immediately see exactly what you're pointing at.
 A numbered pin dropped at the precise location — not a full-page screenshot with a vague arrow — saves a full back-and-forth cycle.
+See our guide on how to report UI bugs in Jira with screenshots for the exact annotation format that works.

 2. Expected vs. actual.
 "The header background should be #1A1A2E in dark mode.
 It's currently inheriting #FFFFFF from the light theme."
 One sentence.
 Clear and actionable.